chimpwizard-playground/vagrant-lab/README.md

 ****

-The goal of this POC is to get an environment that can be use as a building block for other POCs.
-The core technology is based on containers using docker swarm or kubernetes.

-I provide provisioning sample scripts for:

-- Ubuntu
-- Centos
-- RHEL
-- Windows
+One of the challenges for the developers when building scalable applications is to get an environment as close to the real production environment.
+The purpose of this library is to provide an easy mechanism to provision a cluster that can be use locally to test contenarized applications.

 ## Architecture